clare-abreu/ocean_temperature_microbes/data/README.md

 Dataset: official name of dataset

-Sample_ID: sample IDs given in datasets; a suffix denoting the dataset nicknames (as used the generic_data file names in the genericData folder) is added
+Sample_ID: sample IDs given in datasets; a suffix denoting the dataset nicknames (as described above) is added

 Dataset_type: 'time' for time series and 'space' for latitude- and depth-spanning data